 The symptoms of childhood leukaemia are not very specific.
 They include the following:• Frequent, persistent infections• Unusual bleeding and bruising• Tiredness, paleness and breathlessness

 It should be emphasised that leukaemia in children is rare and most children exhibiting these symptoms will NOT have leukaemia.

 If you are worried about your child you should see your GP.
-Read more: Symptoms and diagnosis
+Read more: Information on cancer types

 We don’t really know why children develop leukaemia.
 But we know that the development of leukaemia is a two-stage process.